Becoming a Nutritionist in Colorado

 - Colorado Athletic Clubs (Fitness focus)

 The following job postings should give you a sense for the variety of jobs available to you in Colorado.
-These postings were sourced from job aggregation sites in June of 2016 and are simply examples of potential opportunities.
+These postings were sourced from job aggregation sites and are simply examples of potential opportunities.
 These are not meant to represent job offers or suggest assurance of employment.
 Some descriptions have been condensed due to space constraints.

 Health Coach-Wellness Program Coordinator, Adams County Sheriff’s Office, Brighton – We are seeking a health coach and wellness program coordinator to provide one-on-one health coaching to employees and assist with coordination with other health providers.
 You will plan, organize, and direct health coaching and health education and wellness programs to meet county goals and employee needs; assist with collection and analysis of detailed data regarding clinic and program performance to determine ROI, provide coaching on lifestyle behavior change education, organize special events to promote wellness and awareness and manage the employee fitness center, including proper use of equipment.